 It aims to:

-- encourage and support social innovation approaches to tackle poverty, thus creating stronger links between social economy organisations, communities, academia and research institutes
+- encourage and support social innovation approaches to tackle social problems, thus creating stronger links between social economy organisations, academia and other agencies

 It splits into two funds: the Social Innovation Fund and the Social Economy Growth Fund.
-We are using our regeneration budget to match funding provided by the ESF, which means applicatnts do not need to find their own source of match funding in order to apply.
+We are using the third sector budget to match funding provided by the ESF, which means applicants do not need to provide match funding in order to apply.

 Social Economy Growth Fund

-The Social Economy Growth Fund is targeted at social economy organisations whose primary purpose is to tackle disadvantage and poverty, and to promote social inclusion.
+The Social Economy Growth Fund is targeted at social economy organisations whose primary purpose is to tackle disadvantage and poverty and promote social inclusion.
 It aims to increase organisations' capacity to develop, enhance and deliver support programmes to disadvantaged areas and groups.